Infamous Decade: The Roca-Runciman Treaty

 It was during Justo's term that Argentina signed the Roca-Runciman Treaty with the United Kingdom, which assured the UK a provision of fresh meat in exchange for important investments in the field of transportation in Argentina, given certain economic concessions from Argentina, such as giving control over the public transport in Buenos Aires to a British company, the Corporación de Transportes.

 At the 1932 Ottawa Conference, the British had adopted measures that favored imports from its own colonies and dominions.
 The pressure from Argentine landowners for whom the government restored trade with the main buyer of Argentine grain and meat had been very strong.
 Led by the president of the British Trade Council, Viscount Walter Runciman, they were intense and resulted in the signing on April 27 of the Roca-Runciman Treaty.

 The treaty created a scandal, because the UK allotted Argentina a quota less than any of its dominions—390,000 tons of meat per year were allotted to Argentina in exchange for many concessions to British companies, and 85% of exportation had to be arranged through British refrigerated shippers.
 In addition, the tariffs of the railways operated by the UK were not regulated, the treaty did not establish customs fees over coal, had given special dispensation to British companies with investments in Argentina and had reduced the prices of their exports.
-So many problems resulted from the treaty that Vice President Roca, after the signing of the treaty, declared, "By its economic importance, Argentina resembles just a large British dominion."
-Lisandro de la Torre, one of Roca's principal and most vociferous opponents, mocking his words in an editorial, wrote, "In these conditions we wouldn't be able to say that Argentina had been converted into a British dominion because England does not take the liberty to impose similar humiliations upon its dominions."

 The National Democratic Party, one of the parties that had supported the nomination of Justo for President, had split because of this controversy.
 Finally the Senate rescinded the treaty on July 28.
 Many workers strikes followed the deliberations, especially in Santa Fé Province, which ended with government intervention.